 - All Kendriya Vidyalaya, Jawahar Navodaya Vidyalaya and Atomic Energy Central Schools may also register as registration centres and may accept to register students from other schools.

 - The list of “registration centres” will be available on the PRMO exam portal from June 15, 2019 and will be continuously updated till June 30, 2019.

-- Students can approach one of the approved “registration centres” in this list and register through them for the PRMO exam between June 15 and July 7, 2019 for a fee of Rs 230.00 (and reduced fee of Rs.125.00 for KV and JNV students).
-Optionally, non KV and non JNV students can also register directly from the portal between July 1 and July 7, 2019 (see para 10 above.)
-However they must complete the verification process through a designated registration centre.
+- Students can approach one of the approved “registration centres” in this list and register through them for the PRMO exam between June 15 and July 7, 2019 for a fee of Rs 230.00 (and a reduced fee of Rs.125.00 for KV and Rs.100 for JNV students).
+NIOS students can also register directly from the portal between July 1 and July 7, 2019 (see para 10 above.)
+Such registration will be provisional and subject to verification.

 - The KVs and JNV schools will be exam centres.
 Certain other exam centres may be selected by MTA and will be mentioned on the website.

 - A carbon copy of the answer (OMR) sheet will be given to the student after the exam; students can check their answers as against the answers which will be uploaded on the MTA website.NOTE: The OMR sheet MUST be retained by the individual student till the conclusion of the Mathematical Olympiad Programme for 2019-20.
 This will be used for verification purposes for all steps of the Mathematical Olympiad.